 The answer is, we have to do something that society can make us feel we’re not allowed to do: we must embrace being single.

 It’s important to distinguish embracing singlehood from embracing isolation.
-We’re not seeking to embrace loneliness as much as we are looking to make the most of the opportunities that are in front of us: seeing friends, going to movies, going on hikes, going out to dinner, reading a book, etc. We need to learn about ourselves, understand our values and what motivates us in our lives, and allow others to visit our world while we also visit theirs.
+We’re not seeking to embrace loneliness as much as we are looking for you to make the most of the opportunities that are in front of you: seeing friends, going to movies, going on hikes, going out to dinner, reading a book, etc. We need to learn about ourselves, understand our values and what motivates us in our lives, and allow others to visit our world while we also visit theirs.
 The hope is that in time someone will visit and want to stay, and that we will visit theirs and want to stay, too.

 In addition, self-care is important.
 You may meet someone and want to stay in his/her world, but if you don’t take care of yourself the feeling most likely won’t be mutual.
 This isn’t only something like showering or doing your laundry (however, that’s also important), but this includes emotional self-care.
 For example: if you have tendencies that you feel cause more conflict than good — getting easily irritated, angry, stressed, stubborn, high-maintenance, etc., these are things to take a look at, learn about, and improve.
 Even ask yourself, with respect to your difficult qualities, “would I want to deal with these tendencies if I were my partner?”
 These are all things to look at when thinking of self-care.

 I see people in therapy all the time who are single and not only looking to get to know and improve themselves on a deeper level, but also looking to create room within themselves and their lives for a relationship and partnership to find its way in.
 You’d be surprised how many people struggle to find relationships because they in many ways are closed off to it.
 Desire for a relationship is one thing, openness to it (on a deeper level) is another.
 It can be really easy to sabotage relationships if not aware of how we can stand in our own way, at times.